henrique-eguchi/challenges/README.md

 ## How long did you spend on this project?

+## Did you make any trade-offs for this project?
+What would you have done differently with more time?

+## What do you think is the weakest part of your project?

+## Is there any other information you’d like us to know?

+## Logbook

 - Started test on Jan 14 at 7:40PM
 - Created repository at 7:45PM
 - Started reading challenge docs at 7:48PM